Katyn massacre: Later events

 In late 2007 and early 2008, several Russian newspapers, including Rossiyskaya Gazeta, Komsomolskaya Pravda, and Nezavisimaya Gazeta, printed stories that implicated the Nazis in the crime, spurring concern this was done with the tacit approval of the Kremlin.
 As a result, the Polish Institute of National Remembrance decided to open its own investigation.

 In 2008, the Polish Foreign Ministry asked the government of Russia about alleged footage of the massacre filmed by the NKVD during the killings, something the Russians have denied exists.
 Polish officials believe this footage, as well as further documents showing cooperation of Soviets with the Gestapo during the operations, are the reason for Russia's decision to classify most of the documents about the massacre.

 In the following years, many volumes of the case were declassified and transferred to the Polish government, but others remained classified.
 In June 2008, Russian courts consented to hear a case about the declassification of documents about Katyn and the judicial rehabilitation of the victims.

 On 21 April 2010, the Russian Supreme Court ordered the Moscow City Court to hear an appeal in an ongoing Katyn legal case.
 A civil rights group, Memorial, said the ruling could lead to a court decision to open up secret documents providing details about the killings of thousands of Polish officers.
 Russia handed over to Poland copies of 137 of the 183 volumes of unclassified material of Russian investigation of the Katyn criminal case.
 Russian President Dmitry Medvedev handed one of the volumes to the acting Polish president, Bronislaw Komorowski.
 Medvedev and Komorowski agreed the two states should continue to try to reveal the truth about the tragedy.
-The Russian president reiterated Russia would continue to declassify documents on the Katyn massacre and ordered to release the documents proving the guilt of Stalin and his secret police chief Beria.
-In November 2010, the Russian State Duma issued an official declaration that condemned Joseph Stalin for Katyn massacres.
+The Russian president reiterated Russia would continue to declassify documents on the Katyn massacre and ordered to release the documents proving the guilt of Stalin and Beria.
+In November 2010, the Russian State Duma issued an official declaration that condemned Stalin for the Katyn massacre.
 Nevertheless, 35 out of 183 files about the Katyn massacre remain classified in Russia.

 According to Belarus state archives known as "Belarusian Katyn List", some courts in the Belarusian SSR also issued death sentences to Poles, and there was a list with names of 3,870 officers whose identities and exact place of execution (presumably Bykivnia and Kuropaty) still remain to be established.